Toddler Throwing Up Mucus: 5 Common Causes & How To Help

 4. Prolonged Crying

-When a child cries for an extended period of time, it can get the body worked up and induce vomiting.
+When children cry for an extended period of time, they can get so worked up that vomiting is the end result.

 How To Help Your Child